How We Build One of the Largest B2B E-commerce Platforms in the World

 • Market availability and rates of relevant developers.

-• Our specialization/s and experience, among other factors.
+• Our own specialization/s and experience, among other factors.

 Timing and budget for building a B2B e-commerce platform